Presidency University, Kolkata: Governance

-The Controller of Examinations, the Chief Librarian, the Finance Officer and the Dean of Students are other important office holders of the university.
+The Controller of Examinations, the Chief Librarian, the Finance officer and the Dean of students, along with the Dean of Arts and the Dean of Sciences, are the other important office holders of the university.
 The university is guided by a mentor group.
 The Mentor Group is chaired by Sugata Bose, the Gardiner Professor of Oceanic History and Affairs at Harvard University.
 Nobel Laureate and economist Amartya Sen serves as the Advisor to the chair.

-Politics

-Presidency University is a politically active campus.
-The Independents' Consolidation was won all but five students union elections since its formation in 1989.
-The SFI won the union elections after a 10-year drought in 2019.
-Other political outfits in the campus include the All India Students Association and the All India Trinamool Student Congress.